 This article was crafted out of a bigger interventionist study aimed at strengthening Participatory Action Feminist Research (PAFR) in the area of sexual and reproductive health and rights (SRHR) in Southern Africa.
 The project was undertaken in various Southern African Universities and comprises collaboration between academic staff and students (see Africa Gender Institute 2012, Bradbury et al. 2012, Kiguwa et al. 2015).

 Between 2011 and 2012, the University of the Witwatersrand team collaborated with the Gay and Lesbian Memory In Action (GALA).
-The authors facilitated nine workshop sessions with young LGB men and women at the University using the Stepping Stones workshop method.
+The authors, who are lecturers at the university facilitated nine workshop sessions with young LGB men and women at the University using the Stepping Stones workshop method.
 Also see (Kiguwa and Nduna Accepted).
 Stepping Stones (SS) is an HIV prevention behavior-change intervention (Jewkes, Nduna, and Shai Jama 2010).
 The intervention was developed by Alice Welbourn in Uganda in 1995 and has been adapted and used in many countries worldwide (Bradley et al. 2011, Hadjipateras et al. 2006, Paine et al. 2002, Shaw and Jawo 2000, Skevington, Sovetkina, and Gillison 2013, Slutkin et al. 2006, Welbourn 1995).
 In South Africa, the adapted Stepping Stones has been used since 1998 (Jewkes and Cornwall 1998, Jewkes, Nduna, and Jama 2002, Jewkes, Nduna, and Shai Jama 2010).
 Stepping Stones sets HIV prevention in the context of sexual and reproductive health rights and locates vulnerability within sexual relationships and gender power dynamics.
 Through a series of workshops, participants explore various topics including communication, expectations in relationships, social influence, teenage unplanned pregnancy, conception, contraceptives, sexually transmitted infections, HIV/AIDS, gender-based violence, and dealing with loss and death.

 Though the intervention has been used extensively in sub-Saharan Africa (Hadjipateras et al. 2006, Jarjue et al. 2000, Paine et al. 2002, Shaw and Jawo 2000, Bishaw 1990), to the knowledge of the authors this was the first time the Stepping Stones workshop was facilitated for an exclusively lesbian, gay and bisexual group in South Africa.
+In this study, we used participatory action research because it allows for better rapport between the researchers and the participants, it also allowed for prolonged engagement with the research participants and it is flexible.
 This afforded us an opportunity to analyse the workshop data and present information that contributes to the following,

 our understanding of the relevance of Stepping Stones for the LGB community,